athankefalas/RouteLinkKit/README.md

 ### 2. Define a ViewComposer

 A view composer is a type that accepts a route and composes a view to visually represent that specific route.
 The view composer must know how to compose and create new views for each of the routes it supports.
 To define a view composer create a `class` and conform to the `ViewComposer` protocol.
-The only requirement of the protocol is to define a function that accpets a generic route and returns a type-erased view.
-If you want to dynamically compose views at runtime based onthe current context of your app you may do it in the view composer.
+The only requirement of the protocol, is to define a function that accepts a generic route and returns a view wrapped in a `RoutedContent` type.
+The `RoutedContent` wrapper accepts a view builder function, that returns the view content for the specified route.
+If you want to dynamically compose views at runtime, based on the current context of your app, you may do it in the view composer.

 ```swift